 Joint project control requires real communication between the parties.
 To achieve consensus, the parties must clearly explain the issues from their perspectives and listen to the perspectives of others.
-The in-
+The increased understanding provides a clearer and jointly held understanding of the issues.
+Miscommunication, although still possible, is less likely.